-In transfers of a business or a workplace, or part thereof, all existing employment contracts will pass on to the buyer along with all rights and obligations thereof as a general rule.
+In transfers of a business or a workplace, or part thereof, all existing employment contracts will pass on to the buyer along with all rights and obligations therein as a general rule.
 For the purposes of calculation of employment entitlements of the transferred employees based on seniority, the buyer is legally required to make the calculations based on the date on which employees started work for the seller prior to the transaction.
 Automatic continuity of employee benefits and pensions are also required by Turkish law.
 All employee benefits, along with all employee contract rights and obligations, automatically transfer with the employees.
 To the extent that any private benefit plans have been obtained by the seller, the buyer must provide the same or substantially similar benefits post-transaction.
 For a period of two years following the transaction, both the seller and the buyer remain jointly responsible for liabilities to transferred employees that accrued prior to the transaction.

-However, in merger and demerger transactions (including intragroup), employees can object to the transfer of their employment relationship and terminate their employment.
+However, in demerger transactions (including intragroup), employees can object to the transfer of their employment relationship and terminate their employment.
 In case of such termination, both the original and the new (intended) employer are responsible for the accrued but unpaid entitlements of the objecting employees.
-If an employee does not object to the transaction, his or her employment relationship passes on to the new company as is, and neither the transferor nor the transferee is authorised to terminate the employment solely because of the merger or demerger transaction.
+If an employee does not object to the transaction, his or her employment relationship passes on to the new company as is, and neither the transferor nor the transferee is authorised to terminate the employment solely because of the demerger transaction.

-Accordingly, subject to the objection and termination rights of employees described above, and any contractual obligations (eg, arising out of collective bargaining agreements), there is no general requirement to notify or obtain the consent of employees for public M&A transactions.
-That being said, it is standard practice to provide courtesy announcements and notifications to employees regarding an impending transaction that will affect their employer, particularly because of the termination rights that may be triggered.
+Accordingly, subject to the objection and termination rights of employees described above, and any contractual obligations (eg, arising out of collective bargaining agreements), there is no general requirement to notify or obtain the consent of employees for public M&A nturunc@turunc.av.tr